 I just learned of the passing of Larry Flynt.
 My mind reflects back to the day I was in his gilded corporate offices at 8484 Wilshire Boulevard.
-I was there to explore the Hustler archives so that I could design and curate an exhibit about his creative enterprises and political activism.
+I was there to explore the Hustler archives so that I could design and curate a permanent exhibit, Heroes and Icons of the Sexual Revolution, about his creative enterprises and political activism.

 Prior to my visit, I researched everything about him.
 Of course, I watched “The People vs. Larry Flynt” whereby Woody Harrelson memorializes his infamous Supreme Court victory.
 I read “Sex, Lies & Politics: The Naked Truth” to understand his background and psychology.

 Flynt was best-known for his Hustler publication.
 The magazine became a household name in the early ’70s when he published paparazzi photos of Jacqueline Kennedy Onassis sunbathing in the nude on her private Greek island, Skorpios.
 The photos caused a global media storm and served as the catalyst for Flynt’s future entertainment and media empire.
 Throughout his entrepreneurial endeavors, he never shied away from his distinct brand of sex.
 Hustler Magazine was the alternative to Playboy and Penthouse.
 It was hardcore, lowbrow and offensive to many.
 What many people do not know is that Flynt published a variety of magazines specializing in different genres for explicit audiences, including LGBTQ.
 He was an equal opportunist and capitalized on every proclivity.